michaelcmarafino/michaelcmarafino/README.md

 <div align="center">
 <h3 align="center">What I'm Up To:</h3>

-🔭 I’m currently working on [Long Island Sound Ledger](https://longislandsoundledger.netlify.app/) <br />
+🔭 I’m currently working at **America in Motion**, to help innovate in the field of automation <br />
-🌱 I’m currently learning **PLC Programming with Structured Text for Automated Vehicles** <br />
+🌱 I’m currently focused on building with **Golang** and providing value to businesses across the USA <br />
-👨‍💻 All of my projects are available at [https://www.michaelmarafino.com/](https://www.michaelmarafino.com/) <br />
+👨‍💻 My projects are available at [https://www.michaelmarafino.com/](https://www.michaelmarafino.com/) <br />
 📫 Let's chat! **michaelcmarafino@gmail.com**
 </div>